-City utilization of MBE/WBEs could have been affected by changes in procurements and market conditions over the study period, especially during the COVID-19 pandemic.
-Figure 23 examines MBE/WBE utilization from July 1 through June 30 of each 12-month period starting July 2016.
+Met Council utilization of MBE/WBEs could have been affected by changes in procurements and market conditions during the COVID-19 pandemic.
+Figure 23 examines MBE/WBE utilization from July 1 through June 30 of each 12-month period from 2016 to 2023.